mbreddy5/webnet/README.md

 **Step 3: Install Docker and Run the App Using a Container:**

-- Set up Docker on the EC2 instance:
+- Set up Docker on the Azure VM instance:

     ```bash